GriffithUniLibrary/digital-tools/content/intro.md

 {% capture header %}{% include icon.html icon='mortarboard-fill' %} Learning outcomes{% endcapture %}
 {% include card.html header=header text=outcomes %}

+----

+## Structure of the workshop (and this site)

 This workshop has five sections, reflecting the phases of research outlined by [Kramer](https://twitter.com/MsPhelps) {% include icon.html icon="twitter" %} and [Bosnan](https://twitter.com/jeroenbosman) {% include icon.html icon="twitter" %} of Utrecht University in their [extensive 2016 study](https://101innovations.wordpress.com) on scholarly tools (Kramer and Bosnan actually use seven phases, but we have simplified it to five).

 Of course, a real research project does not neatly move from one phase to the next!
 You will be moving between them all the time.
 They are convenient categories in which we can place the kinds of tools that assist you when you are doing that kind of work.

-----

-## Structure of the workshop (and this site)

-This workshop is more of a show-and-tell than an interactive workshop (in the online version, this might be more akin to browsing).
-The reason is that, with the variety of researchers that attend this workshop, we cannot be sure that all tools will be relevant to all participants (in fact, we can be sure that the opposite will be true!)
-Therefore, we will be presenting you with a selection of tools that we think may be useful, and you are welcome to try, adopt and ask questions about any of them.
+This workshop is more of a show-and-tell than an interactive workshop.
+This is because we know not all tools will be relevant to all participants.
+Therefore, we present you with a selection of tools that we think may be useful.
+You are welcome to try, adopt and ask questions about any of them.

 Each page contains one or more topics, separated on the page by a horizontal line.
 The topics are listed at the top of each page, plus in the table of contents shown on the front page.
 Each topic presents some explanatory text, followed by a list of tools relevant to that topic.
 Then list will usually conclude with a recommendation.
 It looks like this: